alexec/www.alexecollins.com/source/2014-11-06-spring-transactional-gotchas.md

 ---
 The @Transactional annotation is used by Spring to wrap a method call in a transaction, committing if successful, and rolling back if unsuccessful.

-It has a couple of quite nasty gotchas when using it.
+It has a couple of quite nasty gotchas.

-We'll create a very simple app with one class, a H2 database and use Spring to wire it together.
+Today we'll create a very simple app with one class, a H2 database and use Spring to wire it together.
 It'll have one test, which will make sure `@Transactional` is working and demonstrate some gotchas.

-You can find the following code on [Github](https://github.com/alexec/spring-tx-gotchas).
+You can find all the following code on [Github](https://github.com/alexec/spring-tx-gotchas).

 Create the following `pom.xml`: